 Visitors have also the opportunity to taste some of the house famous specialties at the end of the tour including macaroons and pink praline tarts.
 “We want to teach customers how they should taste chocolate as a glass of wine using senses from the smell to the cracking sound which can be starkly different depending how long the chocolate heated”, Richard Sève told This Is Lyon.

-If you would love to replicate some of these delicious pastries for you and your family, you can attend a 2-hour cooking class in the factory’s kitchen whether you are an amateur or a seasoned cooker while getting direct advices from bakers.
+If you would love to replicate some of these delicious pastries for you and your family, you can attend a 2-hour cooking class in the factory’s kitchen whether you are an amateur or a seasoned cooker while getting direct advice from bakers.

 A New Approach to Chocolate Making

 The exhibition and the factory itself reflect Sève’s bold ambition to control all aspects of chocolate making despite the number of challenges as big industrial factories have monopolized the world chocolate production since the 1950s.